1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 	- set price below cost to stimulate other slaes(printers)
 	- Can help create recurring revenue
 	- Customers might take avantage of the loss leader pricing and not purchase other goods
-	- Best used when your in mutiple
+	- Best used when your in mutiple interalated markets, and those products are highly connected
 -   **Price discrimination**:
-	- Define:
+	- Charges cus
 	- Adv:
 	- Disadv:
 	- When best to use: